freudenjmp/blog/_posts/2024-01-12-no-user-logon.md

 When connecting to a gameserver, your game (`CS2.exe`) tells the gameserver what your Steam ID is.
 As you could be a bad person, you could modify the game and tell the gameserver that your Steam ID is `STEAM_0:0:0` instead.
 That would be the Steam ID of the first Steam account ever created.
 The gameserver has no way to know at this point whether your information is correct or not.
 This is where the Steam3 server comes into play.
 The gameserver asks the Steam3 server if the Steam ID is valid and whether you own the game.

-Note that while the gameserver is waiting for the response, you can continually playing normally on the gameserver, but without skins.
+Note that while the gameserver is waiting for the response, you can continue playing normally on the gameserver, but without skins.

 If the Steam3 server says `yes`, the gameserver starts trusting that information.
 It can now do interesting stuff with it, like starting to assign your personal skins to you.
 This would be the moment where you and others can see your skins.